 Better enforcement powers

-Territorial authorities can issue a notice to fix a non-complying pool.
+Councils are responsible for enforcing the pool barrier requirements.
+Councils can issue a notice to fix a non-complying pool.
 People who fail to comply with the notice to fix could receive an infringement notice or face prosecution.
+The fines for convictions can be as much as $20,000 for individuals, and $60,000 for body corporates.

 If you have questions or need guidance about your pool, please contact your local council.